Ash530888/Mentor-Matching-Algo/README.md

 Dependencies:
 - [to do]

-Decisions:
-- Using the Levenshtein similarity method to compare values typed in by mentees or mentors.

 To Improve:
 - Smarter analysis/comparison of qualifications and job/industry - very naive approach currently used where: